ProjectFacet/multifacet/feature-list.rst

 - navigate to a project/series or story
 - add partner content to your org’s editorial calendar (available only to those w/ proper permissions.)

 Network Content
 ---------------
 *See all content available from network partners*

 - see story meta
-- see edit history if partner has opted to share it
 - click to add copy to your org’s content

 Series
 ------